 Yes.
 There will be portable toilets by the start/finish line area.
-However as this is a trail race there will not be bathrooms available on the course.
+However, as this is a trail race there will not be bathrooms available on the course.
 If you have to go while running the race simply jump off the course and go into the bushes.
-The stations will have toilet paper available if needed, but we recommend that you carry a few tissues just incase.
+A few stations will have portable toilets set up, all stations will have toilet paper available if needed, but we recommend that you carry a few tissues just in case.

 March usually offers some of the best weather to run in Valencia.
 The average high temperature is 68º with the average low at 38º.
 Plan for cool morning start with pleasant temperatures throughout the race.
 We recommend to check the weather forecast a week before the race so you can dress appropriately.

 Yes.
 There will be several stations with water, gel packs, and salt tablets, snacks, with a few key stations providing fruit, food, and basic first aid if needed.
 At the finish line there will be water and food.
 We recommend you carry either a water bottle and/or hydration pack.
 Each aid station will include fresh water to refill your supply.
 Study the course maps to know where station locations are for your distance.

 Proper hydration is essential when running any distance, but especially on long distance races.
 One of the greatest dangers for runners is completing the race in a dehydrated state.
 We encourage runners to plan on being hydrated throughout the event.